 What Are the Big 3 Colleges in Louisiana?

-The Big 3 includes the schools with the highest enrollment and the widest program choice.
-These campuses often appear at the top of statewide lists:
+The Big 3 includes the schools with the highest enrollments and the widest range of programs.
+These campuses appear consistently at the top of statewide lists:

-- University of Louisiana at Lafayette (UL Lafayette)
+- University of Louisiana at Lafayette, 15,345 students

-Families look at these schools early on because they draw many applicants and have a substantial academic reach.
+Families look at these schools early on because they draw many applicants and have substantial academic reach across research, professional programs, and athletics.

 Enrollment Insights and Student Experience

-Enrollment trends help students understand how a campus may feel and how it may change over time.
-Large schools shape housing, class scheduling, and campus activities.
+Enrollment patterns help students understand how a campus may feel and how it may change over time.
+Large schools shape housing, class scheduling, and campus activities in ways smaller ones do not.

-Students can use these trends to choose campuses that match their needs.
+Students can use these patterns to choose campuses that match their needs and working style.

 Undergraduate and Graduate Enrollment Trends